emperorDuke/nested_formdata/README.md

 Overview
 ========
 SPA's, sometimes send nested form data or json as requests which can be difficult to handle due to the key naming conventions.
-This library helps to eliminate that difficulty, by parsing that nested requests into a more predictable python object that can be used by libraries like ``drf_writable_nested``.
+This library helps to eliminate that difficulty, by parsing that nested requests into a more predictable python object that can be used by libraries like ``drf_writable_nested`` or used directly in the code.

 Requirements
 ============